AlexanderColen/League-Playoff-Odds-Calculator/README.md

 # League-Playoffs-Calculator
- Python script for calculating League of Legends eSports standings based on results.
+Python script for calculating League of Legends eSports standings and future standings odds based on results.